minnojs/minno-quest/src/0.1/sequencer/variables.md

 });
 ```

-From within each task, the task object is available as `current`.
+While a task is running, its task object is available as `current`.
 Even when the task is not active it is available from within the [`global`](#global) object, as `global.<taskName>`,
 where `<taskName>` stands for the [task name](../manager/API.html#tasks) as defined within the task manager.